 Conrad, Joseph.
 Heart of Darkness: A Case Study in Contemporary Criticism.
 Ed.
 Ross C. Murfin.
 New York: Bedford Books, 1989.
 3-94.

-Teaching Heart of Darkness
+This post is part of the series: Teaching Heart of Darkness

 The articles deal with teaching Joseph Conrad’s novel Heart of Darkness to high school students.